jethrojones/website/_notes/Move from BlogTalkRadio to Transistor.md

 In all, it took about 2 hours of working on this to make it happen with some sidetracks in there.
 Once the script was running effectively, it took about 8 minutes to pull all the content down from the site.

-As a cool bonus, while there is a page 411, it just doesn't have any episodes on it, the ruby script would have continued to run forever probably had I not stopped it.
+As a cool bonus, while there is a page 411, it just doesn't have any episodes on it, the ruby script was programmed by ChatGPT to stop after 410 pages.
+That's awesome.

 It did create about 4000 extra undated files that were the page navigation, play now, links, more.